 Cities, Towns, and/or Counties We Serve:Benton County, Arkansas.
 We do sometimes adopt to people outside the county if it not more than an hours drive from Lone Pine.

 About Our Shelter:Lone Pine was started by our director over 25 years ago and LP became a non-profit, 501(c)3 in 2003.
-The Shelter is ran primarily by volunteers.
-Even the director works a full time job outside the shelter to pay her bills.
-When we can afford it, we do hire a quarter time employee to help with the heavy stuff.
+The Shelter is run primarily by volunteers.
+When possible, we hire a quarter time employee to help with the heavy stuff.

 Lone Pine is a no-kill shelter with over 90 dogs and cats (as of September 2014).
-Many of the animals have been at the shelter since they were only a few weeks old.
-Sadly, many of them will not get adopted and will live out their life and die at the shelter, never knowing a true home.
 Lone Pine isn't like other shelters in that it is not a brick and concrete facility.
 The Shelter sits on 4 acres.